dragonlock2/extraparts/README.md

 ### Symbols

-Add the path to extraparts.lib to your project's Symbol Libraries.
+Add the path to extraparts.kicad_sym to your project's Symbol Libraries.

 ### 3d Models